ekohe/wulin_master/README.md

       ...
     end

+  `:auto_fill`
+  Default is false, if set true, the column will appear in the new/edit form but readonly.

   `:label`
   Controll the text displayed on the column header, if not set, the column label will be same with column name.